 Breathe Easy Eucalyptus Shower Disks

-Can’t breathe?
-Make these shower disks that open the sinuses thanks to eucalyptus essential oil.
 Now you can skip the long bath and head straight to bed!
-Follow it up with our easy vapor rub to keep your sinuses open while you sleep.
+Follow it up with an easy vapor rub to keep your sinuses open while you sleep.

 Get the recipe for Eucalyptus Shower Disks

 Try using cornstarch instead of baking soda for these soothing lavender shower melts.
 Lavender is a soothing scent any time of day, plus it can help with headaches [source] and stress [source].
 Combine a couple of drops of red and blue food coloring to give it a pretty purple color.

 Get the recipe for Lavender Shower Melts from Utensi